-MIXED-USE MARKETPLACE (MU-M) (CM)
+MIXED-USE MARKETPLACE (MU-M)

+COMMERCIAL MARKETPLACE (CM)

-7. At least 40 percent of common and private open space must be usable for recreation, which is defined as open space that serves a specific function with an average gradient of not more than 5 percent and excludes sidewalks within the public right-of-way. and landscaped areas other than turf.
-Usable open space shall be designed in a manner to be appropriate for the end users of the dwelling units. may include, but is not limited to, balconies, terraces, roof gardens, children's playgrounds, pools, clubhouses and landscaped setbacks.
+- 7. At least 40 percent of common and private open space must be usable for recreation, which is defined as open space that serves a specific function with an average gradient of not more than 5 percent and excludes sidewalks within the public right-of-way.
+Usable open space shall be designed in a manner to be appropriate for the end users of the dwelling units.
 Usable open space excludes space located within roadway setback areas.
 The recreational areas shall be located within reasonable proximity of the dwelling units.
-Usable open space may include, but is not limited to, balconies, terraces, roof gardens, children's playgrounds, pools, clubhouses and landscape areas.
-Walkways and their associated landscaping that serve no purpose other than connecting these space shall not be considered usable open space.

-8. Common Open space includes accessible walkways, landscaping areas and non-private courtyards.
+Usable open space may include, but is not limited to, balconies, terraces, roof gardens, children's playgrounds, pools, clubhouses, BBQ pits, fire pits, seating areas, and landscape areas within or immediately surrounding these open space areas.
+Walkways and their associated landscaping that serve no purpose other than connecting these spaces shall not be considered usable open space. - 8.
+Open space includes accessible walkways, landscaping areas and non-private courtyards.
 Common areas such as clubhouses, pools and spas can satisfy up to 50 percent of the common open space requirement.
-Up to 1/2 of the common open space can be satisfied on other development sites within reasonable proximity to the dwelling units.

-9. Refer to Section 6.3 for additional guidance on the provision of public plazas.

-10. Shared parking will be allowed per the Planning Manager's approval and subsequent to a parking study if deemed necessary by the Planning Manager.

-11. If DD 3 is developed with only residential units (no commercial), the guest parking requirement shall be 0.5 space per unit.
-If DD 3 is developed with a combination of residential and commercial use, the guest parking requirement shall be 0.25 space per unit.

-12. Each bedroom category must address both its minimum size and average size private open space requirements.
+Up to 1/2 of the common open space can be satisfied on other development sites within reasonable proximity to the dwelling units. - 9.
+Refer to Section 6.3 for additional guidance on the provision of public plazas. - 10.
+Shared parking will be allowed per the Planning Manager's approval and subsequent to a parking study if deemed necessary by the Planning Manager. - 11.
+If DD 3 is developed with only residential units (no commercial), the guest parking requirement shall be 0.5 space per unit.
+If DD 3 is developed with a combination of residential and commercial use, the guest parking requirement shall be 0.25 space per unit. - 12.
+Each bedroom category must address both its minimum size and average size private open space requirements.
 Any unit that does not meet the minimum requirement will not have any of its private open space counted towards the overall average.
 No more than 10% of 1 BR, 2 BR or 3 BR units may provide less than the minimum size requirement.
 If any bedroom category has a shortfall in average private open space, that shortfall must be replaced by additional usable open space above the required amount at a one-to-one ratio.